GaidYusuf/Eye-Controlled-Mouse/README.md

 ## Notes

 - **Blink Detection:** Currently, blinks are detected only using landmarks from the left eye.
 Adjustments may be needed for more accurate detection or for using landmarks from both eyes.

-## Contributing

-Feel free to fork the repository and submit pull requests for improvements.
-If you encounter any issues or have suggestions, please open an issue in the repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- [OpenCV](https://opencv.org/) for computer vision tasks.
-- [Mediapipe](https://google.github.io/mediapipe/) for face landmark detection.
-- [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/) for controlling the mouse.